uav4geo/GCPEditorPro/README.md

 You will need to [purchase a license](https://uav4geo.com/software/gcpeditorpro#buy) to unlock the prebuild releases after evaluation.
 Your purchase helps support the development of the software ❤

 If you don't want to pay for a license, you can compile the software from sources (see instructions below).
-If you choose to compile from sources, you are free to use, copy, distribute and modify the software, provided that you are the **only** user of the software.
+If you choose to compile from sources, you are free to use, copy and modify the software, provided that you are the **only** user of the software.
 See the terms of the [Fair Source License](https://github.com/uav4geo/GCPEditorPro/blob/master/LICENSE) for details.

 ## Compile From Sources